hugoycj/2.5d-gaussian-splatting/README.md

 ```
 gs-extract-mesh -m output/trained_result -o output/trained_result
 ```

+# Related repos
+You may be interested in checking out the following repositories related to 2D Gaussian splatting and surfel representations:
+1. **[2d-gaussian-splatting](https://github.com/hbb1/2d-gaussian-splatting)**: Repository represents a scene with a set of 2D oriented disks (surface elements) and rasterizes the surfels with perspective-correct differentiable rasterization.
+2. **[gaussian-surfels](https://turandai.github.io/projects/gaussian_surfels/index.html)**: Sses a surfel representation and improves surface reconstruction with normal priors.
+3. **[gaussian-opacity-field](https://github.com/autonomousvision/gaussian-opacity-fields)**: Extracts a mesh from a large tetrahedral volume with Delaunay triangulation, allowing meshing in the background.
+4. **[2dgs-non-official](https://github.com/will-zzy/2dgs-non-official)**: A non-official implementation of 2DGS, including forward and backward processes with CUDA acceleration.
+5. **[2D-surfel-gaussian](https://github.com/TimSong412/2D-surfel-gaussian/tree/main)**: Another non-official implementation of 2DGS with CUDA acceleration.
+6. **[diff-gaussian-rasterization-2dgs](https://github.com/Yubel426/diff-gaussian-rasterization/tree/2dgs)**: Yet another non-official implementation of 2DGS with CUDA acceleration.

 # Bitex
 If you found this library useful for your research, please consider citing:
 ```